aws-samples/dify-self-hosted-on-aws/README.md

 ## Cost

-The following table provides a sample cost breakdown for deploying this system in the us-east-1 (N. Virginia) region for one month (when deployed using cheap configuration).
+The following table provides a sample cost breakdown for deploying this system in the us-east-1 (N. Virginia) region for one month (when deployed using less expensive configuration).

 | AWS service | Dimensions | Cost [USD] |